 The first question regarding porters on Kilimanjaro is: how many do you actually need?
 This issue won’t actually concern many people, for agencies typically work this out for you.
 Those looking to save every last shilling, however, often ask the agency to cut down on the number of porters.

-Just for the record, and just in case taking porters up a mountain makes you feel a little less virile, you may like to know that the great Count Teleki (who attempted to climb the mountain in the nineteenth century) took no less than 65 of them up the mountain with him!)
+Just for the record, and in case taking porters up a mountain makes you feel a little less virile, you may like to know that the great Count Teleki (who attempted to climb the mountain in the nineteenth century) took no less than 65 of them up the mountain with him!)

-. . . and how much should you pay your porters on Kilimanjaro?
+How much should you pay your porters on Kilimanjaro?

-Given the privations they suffer over the course of an average trek and their often desultory wages, their efforts to extract as much money as possible from the over-privileged mzungu (Swahili for ‘white person’) is entirely forgivable.
+Given the privations they suffer over the course of an average trek and their desultory wages, their efforts to extract as much money as possible from the over-privileged mzungu (Swahili for ‘white person’) is entirely forgivable.

 I hired four porters for part of my excursion on Kilimanjaro.
 The fourth man’s name was Stephen, or so the other three told me.
 I never met Stephen himself.
 Our gear seemed to arrive at each campsite without his assistance and I am not aware that he ever spent a night with us.
 I was assured that he was engaged elsewhere on tasks essential to the success of my journey, but I occasionally wondered whether Stephen actually existed.
 I was particularly aggrieved when he failed to collect his pay in person at the end of the trip.
 The other guides collected it for him.
 They also collected his tip.

-Please note that however much money and equipment you lavish on them at the end, the porters’ reaction will always be the same.
+Please note that however much money you lavish on them at the end, the porters’ reaction will always be the same.
 Simply put, porters are not above play-acting, in the same way that the sea is not above the clouds.
-On being given their gratuity all porters will grimace, sigh, tut, shake their head, roll their eyes in disgust and stare at the money in their hand with all the enthusiasm and gratitude of one who has just been handed a warm jar of the contents of the Barranco Camp toilets.
+On being given their gratuity all porters will grimace, sigh, tut and shake their head.
+They may then roll their eyes in disgust and stare at the money in their hand in disbelief.

+In short, they will accept your tips with all the gratitude of one who has just been handed a warm jar of the contents of the camp’s toilets.
 A few of the more talented ones may even manage a few tears.
-Nevertheless, providing you have paid a reasonable tip (and for guidance over what exactly is the correct amount, see the Tipping section), don’t fall for the melodramatics but simply thank them warmly for all their endeavours over the course of the trek.
-Once they realize your conscience remains unpricked it will all be handshakes and smiles and, having trousered the money, they’ll soon trot off happily enough.
+Nevertheless, providing you have paid a reasonable tip, don’t fall for the melodramatics.
+(And for guidance over what exactly is the correct amount, see the Tipping section.)
+Instead, just thank them warmly for all their endeavours over the course of the trek.
+Once they realize your conscience remains unpricked it will be all handshakes and smiles.
+Then, having trousered the money, they’ll soon trot off happily enough.